john-science/mazelib/README.md

 1. Create a set of all walls in the grid.
 2. Randomly select a wall from the grid.
 If that wall connects two disjoint trees, join the trees.
 Otherwise, throw that wall away.
-3. Repeat #2 until there are no more walls left in the set.
+3. Repeat step 2 until there are no more walls left in the set.

 ###### Notes